Serving

 1. Set RAISINS soaking in warm water - they'll need at least 1/2 hour.

-9. Heat Olive Oil and fry Onions stirring until light golden, then stir in Anchovy Fillets and fry stirring another minute.
+3. In a 3 quart sauté pan of similar, heat Olive Oil and fry Onions stirring until light golden, Stir in Anchovy Fillets and fry stirring another minute.

-10. Stir in Tomato Paste and Water.
+4. Stir in Tomato Paste and Pasta Water.
 Drain Raisins and stir in along with Pine Nuts.
 Bring to a boil, cover and simmer over low heat for a few minutes.

-11. Stir in Saffron (not too much, it's powerful) then Pasta.
-Simmer for a few minutues until pasta is fully cooked.
+5. Stir in Saffron then Pasta.
+Simmer for a few minutes until pasta is fully cooked.

 NOTES:

-2. Anchovies: Most canned anchovies are from Morocco - and are of inferior quality.
-Use Italian anchovies if possible - see my European Anchovy page for details.
+Most canned anchovies are from Morocco - and are of inferior quality.
+Use Italian anchovies if possible - for details see our Anchovy Products page.